mradcliffe/xeroclient/README.md

 ## Alternate libraries

+* [xero-php-oauth2](https://github.com/XeroAPI/xero-php-oauth2) provides an auto-generated SDK for accessing the Xero API that injects Guzzle into each model.
 * [xero-php](https://github.com/calcinai/xero-php) provides an all-in-one solution based on data model assumptions using Curl for PHP 5.3 applications.
 * [PHP-Xero](https://github.com/drpitman/PHP-Xero) provides OAuth1 and Xero classes in the global namespace.
 Horribly outdated and should not be used.
 I have a [fork](https://github.com/mradcliffe/PHP-Xero).
 * [XeroBundle](https://github.com/james75/XeroBundle) provides a Symfony2 Bundle that is the inspiration for this lightweight library.
 It is possible to wrap your own factory class to ignore the Symfony2 bundle configuration.
 Currently broken (my fault) unless you use [my fork](https://github.com/mradcliffe/XeroBundle).